mill3na/Individual-Challenge/README.md

 git clone https://github.com/mill3na/Individual-Challenge.git
 ```

-2. Open the project file on the branch '''main'''
+2. Open the project file on the branch main`

 3. Run the code